 360-6507473 | BI 308

-Research interests: Plant cell biology, cell-cell interactions, extracellular proteins, cell walls
+Research interests: Plant cell biology, cell-cell interactions, extracellular proteins; native plants and their pollinators

 | BI 365